garrandall/popular-music-data/tracks/i-hear-you-now-jon-vangelis.md

 As I became a guest of love's tune, hear again
 We'll carry on together like today

-After the first embrace from you I...
+After the first embrace from you I
 After the first embrace from you I want you too